govuk-one-login/mobile-id-check-async/backend-api/README.md

 ### Enable the installation of modules from GitHub Packages

+Before installing any modules, you must add an `.npmrc` file with the contents `ignore-scripts=true`.

 1. On GitHub, generate a Personal Access Token (classic) with the following scopes:

     - `read:packages`